ros2/design/articles/20_ros_with_dds.md

 In ROS 1.x there was never a standard shared-memory transport because it is negligibly faster than localhost TCP loop-back connections.
 It is possible to get non-trivial performance improvements from carefully doing zero-copy style shared-memory between processes, but anytime a task required faster than localhost TCP in ROS 1.x, nodelets were used.
-Nodelets allowed publishers and subscribers to share data by passing around `boost::share_ptr`'s to messages.
+Nodelets allow publishers and subscribers to share data by passing around `boost::shared_ptr`'s to messages.
 This intraprocess communication is almost certainly faster than any interprocess communication options and is orthogonal to the discussion of the network publish-subscribe implementation.

 In the context of DDS, most vendors will optimize message traffic (even between processes) using shared-memory in a transparent way, only using the wire protocol and UDP sockets when leaving the localhost.